SZXC-WG/LocalGen-new/README.md

 - **`release`**:
   This branch is used to store older version releases (v1-v4) and related resources like maps and fonts.
 For newer version releases, head over to the [releases page](http://github.com/SZXC-WG/LocalGen-new/releases).

-If you'd like to contribute, please submit a pull request to the `v5.0` branch.
+If you'd like to contribute, please submit a pull request to the `master` branch.
 We appreciate your help!

 > [!CAUTION]
 >